 - Teachers will provide feedback via Google Classroom and/or email communication.

-- Students in grades 3 through 6 will find their assignments, and submit them for review, in Google Classroom and/or ClassDojo.
+- Students in grades 3 through 6 will find their assignments, and submit them for review, in Google Classroom.

-- Students in grades pre-kindergarten through 2 will find their assignments through ClassDojo, and paper-based directions given at packet pickup.
+- Students in grades pre-kindergarten through 2 will find their assignments through Google Classroom, and paper-based directions given at packet pickup.

 - How will students collaborate with teachers and with each other?